 I will continue to allow Word to check my spelling with its squiggly red lines, but not to make or suggest changes to my text.
-Starting on January 1st, 2026, I do not use any of the following AI services, unless specifically stated:
+Starting on January 1st, 2026, I DO NOT use any of the following AI services, unless specifically stated:

 - Grammar checking services (I am my own grammar nerd)